Last Updated on October 8, 2023

 Know About the Air Cycling Capacity

-Before getting your hands on a purifier, it’s crucial to know about its ACH (Air changes per hour).
-This is the reading that identifies the purifier’s capability to change/filter the total volume of air in a particular room within a span of 1 hr.
+Before getting your hands on a purifier, knowing about its ACH (Air changes per hour) is crucial.
+This reading identifies the purifier’s capability to change/filter the total air volume in a particular room within a span of 1 hour.

 For example, a 2 ACH purifier means it can filter the air every 30 minutes.
 This rating is what we call ideal.
 A 4 or 5-ACH purifier is recommended for those who have breathing conditions.
 The frequent air changes from a 5 ACH purifier will provide better breathability.